-- Release 2.0 or later is required to: - Create a new DMSTRT for system languages (NLS) - Create image libraries for system printers (FCBs) - Create GCS application segments (CONTENTS macro) - Access major CMS application interfaces (CMSCALL) - Access most CP application interfaces (DIAGNOSE) - Modify the AVS tuning control module (AGWTUN)
+- Release 2.0 or later is required to: - Create a new DMSTRT for system languages (NLS) - Create image libraries for system printers (FCBs)

-- Use RAS tools (such as MDCHECK, FS2SFSER, AFTCHAIN, PRINTBLK, and PRINTFST) - Use the API for data compression - Use the CMS pipelines assembler macro interface - Customize Language Environment or compiling assembler routines used in mixed-language user applications - Use exit routines in z/VM features, such as DirMaint, or in VM-related products, such as RSCS - · Release 3.0 or later is required for: - Run applications that exploit the IEEE Floating Point hardware facility - · Release 4.0 or later is required for: - Add devices that cannot be sensed (updating HCPRIO ASSEMBLE) - Perform local modifications to modules written in assembler - Service the CP Loader (HCPLDR) - Create the Stand-Alone Dump Utility (HCPSADMP EXEC) - Assemble any CP modules - Use CP exit routines - Reassemble CP replacement parts for the RACF for z/VM optional feature z/VM V5R1 supports only the levels of the facilities supplied in the z/VM V5R1 base product or available as optional features of z/VM V5R1.
+- Create GCS application segments (CONTENTS macro) - Access major CMS application interfaces (CMSCALL) - Access most CP application interfaces (DIAGNOSE) - Modify the AVS tuning control module (AGWTUN) - Use RAS tools (such as MDCHECK, FS2SFSER, AFTCHAIN, PRINTBLK, and PRINTFST) - Use the API for data compression - Use the CMS pipelines assembler macro interface - Customize Language Environment or compiling assembler routines used in mixed-language user applications - Use exit routines in z/VM features, such as DirMaint, or in VM-related products, such as RSCS - Release 3.0 or later is required for: - Run applications that exploit the IEEE Floating Point hardware facility - Release 4.0 or later is required for: - Add devices that cannot be sensed (updating HCPRIO ASSEMBLE) - Perform local modifications to modules written in assembler - Service the CP Loader (HCPLDR) - Create the Stand-Alone Dump Utility (HCPSADMP EXEC) - Assemble any CP modules - Use CP exit routines - Reassemble CP replacement parts for the RACF for z/VM optional feature z/VM V5R1 supports only the levels of the facilities supplied in the z/VM V5R1 base product or available as optional features of z/VM V5R1.
 Previous levels of these base facilities and optional features are not supported with z/VM V5R1.
-Additional PTFs may also be required, so all z/VM V5R1 base facilities and optional features must be at the latest service level.
+Additional service for z/VM V5R1 facilities and optional features may also be required to support some functions.